kerberos-io/documentation/content/factory/getting-started/index.md

 By specifying configurations at a higher level, any Kerberos Agents will inherit from that configuration.
 This is improving the overall maintenance and management of your Kerberos Agents.

-{{< figure src="global-configuration.gif" alt="You can specify the configurations on a global level, so all Kerberos Agents will inherit from that." caption="You can specify the configurations on a global level, so all Kerberos Agents will inherit from that." class="stretch">}}
+{{< figure src="global-settings.gif" alt="You can specify the configurations on a global level, so all Kerberos Agents will inherit from that." caption="You can specify the configurations on a global level, so all Kerberos Agents will inherit from that." class="stretch">}}

 ### Upgrade or reboot a Kerberos Agent